-The Stockton Police Department encourages all businesses to participate in the Business Watch Program.
-As members, you will be encouraged to sign up to receive Stockton Police Alerts and to communicate with businesses around you.
+Stockton Police encourages businesses to participate in the Business Watch Program.
+As members, you can sign up for Stockton Police Alerts and to communicate with businesses around you.
+Increased awareness helps deter crime for everyone.

-Businesses can sign up to participate in the City of Stockton e-mail subscription service to receive Stockton Police Department Alerts.
-There are currently 4 Stockton Police Alert choices available:
+Sign up to participate in the City of Stockton Stockton Police Department Alerts by email.
+Choose from four these Stockton Police Alert options:

-- Stockton Police News & Events (Including Day & Night Watch Commander Activity Reports)
+- Stockton Police News & Events (Including Day and Night Watch Commander Activity Reports)

 - Stockton Police Crime Stoppers